[ Switch to styled version → ]

 list-agents

-Once an agent's name is known, it can be called directly:
+Once an agent's name is known, call it directly:

 Responder